 “Step outside of the gym to reignite your passion for fitness, improve your exercise performance and amplify your health.”

-Think of the mindset kids have:. they have no predefined notion of fitness, they just want to explore.
+Think of the mindset kids have.
+They have no predefined notion of fitness, they just want to explore.
 And while they play, their imagination is working.
-Think Like a Kid
+So let’s think like a kid.

 Many people have a local trail network within 30 minutes of them.
 These are underutilized areas where you can find varied ways to get a workout in, but also experience nature, which is proven to boost mood, reduce stress, and improve overall wellbeing.
 In fact, when you’re on a trail run, get creative and think like a child.
 It has the power to alter your mindset and the course of your day.
 One of the best ways to put the “play” and “creativity“ into your outdoor workouts is to bring along a partner or friends to really challenge yourselves and holding each other accountable for that day’s goals.